-I am married and together we have 7 children, 25 grandchildren and 8 greatgrandchildren.
-I enjoy writing, and five years ago I started writing A Poem a Day in February for fun.
-I've written 3 50,000 word projects in NaNoWriMo.
-Now Vocal.
+I am married and we have 7 children, 25 grands and 9 greatgrandchildren.
+I work part-time as a culture consultant.
+I started writing A Poem a Day in February 5 years ago.
+I've written 4 - 50,000 words in NaNoWriMo.
+Now Vocal and Medium.

 What Happened, I Asked The Police And Later The Psychiatrist.

 The mirror showed a reflection that wasn't my own.
 It was barely visible.
 I believed it was a woman.
 But I didn't think it was me.
 Then I thought, it was the mirror that got fogged up because of my shower.
 But how could that be me when hands are clearly on the mirror and mine are not?

 This Year Remembering My Father Died From Falling Off The Roof Helped Me.

 I never thought that when my father fell and broke his neck in 1964 and when my mother broke her neck when she fell in 2009, I could be so impacted.
 Another part of me says, well of course!
 That only makes sense.